stub Top 5 Undervalued Biotech Companies (June 2023)

 What makes CRISPR attractive is how advanced its research program is for its blood therapy product.
 The marketing Authorization Application (MAA) has already been submitted in the UK and EU.

-Current pricing also discount heavily its other programs at early stages, even if its partnership with ViaCyte could solve permanently Type-1 Diabetes for million of patient
+Current pricing also discounts heavily its other programs at early stages, even if its partnership with ViaCyte could permanently solve Type-1 Diabetes for millions of patients.

 With the explosion of gene therapies and tools for medical researchers in genetics, the demand for machinery in this field is growing extremely rapidly.
-One day, a full genome sequence is likely to be a normal part of everyone's medical treatment.
+One day, a full genome sequence will likely be a normal part of everyone's medical treatment.

 This is also a niche market dominated by just a handful of companies holding a quasi-monopole on this technology.